namahiga/Sai_Grover/README.md

 - Worked on over 500 IT issue tickets per month on average.

 ## Hackathons
+###University of Arizona, Space Hacks, 1st Price (March 2024)
+- Applied machine learning to identify potential solutions to Arizona's water problem.
+-	Used GIS to digitally map agricultural land and water bodies consumed for agriculture.

 ### Harvard University, Hack Harvard (October 2023)
 - Created a website, Android, and IOS app using Flutter for polling on trending topics from Google API.
 - Guided a group of 3 non-technical beginners to create a functional MVP.